CAST-Extend/com.castsoftware.imaging.kubernetessetup/README.md

 ```
 # Create Permanent Volumes:
 # A sample implementation based on "local" Persistent Volume type is provided
-# in img-cluster-config folder.
+# in the img-cluster-config folder.
-# To use it, edit each pv-*.yaml file to adjust the physical path as well as
+# Before using it, edit each pv-*.yaml file to adjust the physical path as well as
-# the node name in the nodeAffinity section
+# the node name in the nodeAffinity section (replace <mynodename> string)

 kubectl apply -f pv-datadir.yaml -f pv-importdir.yaml -f pv-logdir.yaml